mturk/lua/README.md

 in the root of C drive.

-Open command prompt in the directory where you have downloaded or cloned SvcBatch and do the following
+Open command prompt in the directory where you have downloaded or cloned Lua and do the following

 ```cmd
 > C:\cmsc-15.0_33\setenv.bat